-Hover over the “Uncategorized” entry and click on the ‘Quick Edit’ link …
+Place your mouse over the “Uncategorized” entry and click on Quick Edit …

 Change both the Category Name and Category Slug to a keyword or keyword phrase that will be generally relevant to the main topic of your site.
-For example, in the example below the site is about travel, so you could change the “Uncategorized” category to “Travel Tips” in order to give your site a little extra SEO boost …
+For example, in the example below the site is about travel, so you could change the “Uncategorized” category to “Travel Tips” in order to give your site an extra SEO boost …

 Now, when posts are published using the default WordPress category, the URL will make more sense to visitors and be more effective for SEO …

 Note: The site used in the example above has been configured to display search engine-friendly URLs, with the Permalinks set to display posts as “domain/category/post title”.
 For more details on how to set up search engine-friendly URLs on your site, see this tutorial: Improve Your WordPress SEO Using Permalinks